Sugar Swaps - help your kids cut back on sugar throughout the day!

 Download the Sugar Swaps at-a-glance checklist (PDF, 236kb)

 You'd be amazed at how much sugar is in our food.
 Did you know that 330ml of cola contains the equivalent of 7 cubes of sugar?

 Even food that doesn't taste sweet can contain a lot of sugar, and there are lots of different words used to describe it.

-- There are lots of different words used to describe sugar - sucrose, glucose, fructose, maltose, hydrolysed starch, invert sugar, corn syrup, honey - they are all different kinds of sugars.
-Watch out for them on the label.
+Look out for sucrose, glucose, fructose, maltose, hydrolysed starch, invert sugar, corn syrup, honey - they're all different kinds of sugars.
+Watch out for them on the food labels.

 Find out more about food labels.